-Monarda punctata, common name, Spotted Bee Balm is easily grown in average, dry to medium moisture, well-drained soils in full sun to part shade.
+Monarda punctata, Spotted Bee Balm, is easily grown in average, dry to medium moisture, well-drained soils in full sun to part shade.
 Though not considered aggressive, this species will spread by runners to form large clumps.
 A member of the mint family, it grows from 2-3′ with spotted two lipped yellow flowers.
 Each cluster of flowers is subtended by showy pink leaf bracts.
 The 3″ long toothed leaves can be used as a tea substitute and has a long summer blooming period.
 Provide good air circulation to prevent powdery mildew.
 Bee Balm is highly attractive to butterflies.